wangziblake/CardioMM_MMCMR-427K/README.md

 ## Citation
-If you want to use the code, please cite the following paper:
+If you want to use the database and codes, please cite the following paper:

 Zi Wang et al., A Generalist Foundation Model and Database for Accelerated Multimodal Cardiovascular Image Reconstruction and Analysis
 , arXiv preprint, 2025.